open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

-   - API - Redid getStatistics support for Firefox.
+   - JS Client - Redid getStatistics support for Firefox.
    - Server - Depreciating roomObj.setConnection() It was incomplete and improperly documented.
+   - Documentation - Changelog now says 'JS Client' instead of 'API' to reference the JavaScript client.

 Fixes:

-   - API - Fixed a bug in which entering a new room would cause you to drop any calls you had.
+   - JS Client - Fixed a bug in which entering a new room would cause you to drop any calls you had.
 The fix isn't perfect, leaving all rooms will still drop any calls you have.
-   - API - RoomJoinListener fires after storing updated data rather than before.
+   - JS Client - RoomJoinListener fires after storing updated data rather than before.
-   - API - Made candidate regexp matching case insensitive to support Firefox better.
+   - JS Client - Made candidate regexp matching case insensitive to support Firefox better.
-   - API - Better version number detection for Gecko not-Firefox browser userAgent strings.
+   - JS Client - Better version number detection for Gecko not-Firefox browser userAgent strings.
 See issue #54
-   - API - A number of minor code and documentation fixes/changes to minimize warnings from Webstorm code inspection and Firefox execution.
+   - JS Client - A number of minor code and documentation fixes/changes to minimize warnings from Webstorm code inspection and Firefox execution.
    - Server - Fixed custom callback issue in roomObj.getConnectionObjects() which could affect custom listeners
    - Server - Fixed callbacks not always being called on default listeners for 'msgTypeRoomLeave', 'msgTypeGetIceConfig', 'msgTypeGetRoomList', 'msgTypeSetPresence'.
 This would cause problems in cases where custom listeners need to know when the default listener is complete.
    - Server - Added some extra checking for a condition when a client disconnected at the same time as a room field update is sent.